SchrodingerandDoraemon/Notes/Java/antra_java.md

 nce a thread has been executed, it is considered dead.
 You cannot restart a dead thread.

 #### Q15: Can you describe a deadlock situation?

-Example: "A deadlock situation is where multiple threads are waiting on each other to release CPU resources so they can run.
-This can happen when, for example, a single thread has exclusive priority but needs resources from a waiting thread, or all the threads are depending on one another to release needed resources."
+A deadlock situation is where multiple threads are waiting on each other to release CPU resources so they can run.

 #### Q16: What happens when a livelock occurs?
 A livelock is similar to a deadlock situation, except with a livelock, the state of the threads change without ever making progress.
 For example, if all the threads are caught in infinite loops.